konstruxi/ngx_postgres/README.md

 This is an amateurish fork that adds a bunch of questionable stuff:

-* It adds prepared statements (bound directly to nginx variables). **Connection pool bookkeeping is buggy and needs to be fixed**
+* It adds prepared statements (bound directly to nginx variables).
 * It adds json output option to format rows as json arrays
 * It allows postgres_rewrite to make redirects (with interpolations)